jonmagnus/IN3110/assignment5/README.md

 # Assignment 5

-Assignment 5 consist of a syntax highlighting script, with highlighting opportunities for python, java and diff.
+Assignment 5 consist of a syntax highlighting script, with highlighting opportunities for python, C and diff.
 It also have an implementation of grep and diff.

 # Usage